-At VCE students can select from English, English Language or English Literature.
+At VCE students can select from English, English Language or English Literature for Units 1-4.